wiz0u/WTelegramClient/EXAMPLES.md

 foreach (var msg in messages.Messages)
     await client.Messages_SendReaction(chat, msg.ID, reaction: new[] { reaction });
 ```
-*Note: you can find custom emoji document IDs via API methods like [Messages_GetFeaturedEmojiStickers](https://corefork.telegram.org/methods#working-with-custom-animated-emojis) or inspecting incoming messages.
+*Note: you can find custom emoji document IDs via API methods like [Messages_GetFeaturedEmojiStickers](https://corefork.telegram.org/methods#working-with-custom-animated-emojis) or inspecting messages entities.
 Access hash is not required*

 <a name="join-channel"></a>